-EMDR (Eye Movement Desensitization and Reprocessing) was developed in the 1990’s by Francine Shapiro.
-It is a form of therapy used to treat emotional injuries and reduce negative symptoms that emerge from distressing life experiences.
-Given the strong body of evidence demonstrating the therapeutic efficacy of EMDR, it has been recognized by organizations like the American Psychiatric Association and the World Health Organization as a valuable tool to treat PTSD and other negative, persistent mental conditions.
+EMDR (Eye Movement Desensitization and Reprocessing) uses bilateral stimulation to activate our higher order information processing systems.
+This not only changes how our brains react to incoming stimuli, but also how our brain's process and store memories.
+Through this rewiring process, we can heal the brain and overcome emotional injuries. *Appear after clicking "Read More"* EMDR was developed in the 1990's by Francine Shapiro.
+It's a form of therapy used to treat emotional injuries and reduce negative symptoms that emerge from distressing life experiences.
+Given the strong body of evidence demonstrating the therapeutic efficacy of EMDR, it has been recognized by organizations like the American Psychiatric Association and the World Health Organization as a valuable tool to treat PTSD and other persistent mental disorders.

 How does it work?